yashjakhotiya/blog/_posts/2021-10-03-quora-question-pairs.md

 # Introduction/Background :

-With public discussion forums becoming highly popular in recent times, websites like Edstem, Piazza, Stack Overflow and Quora have a constant influx of a large volume of questions.
+With public discussion forums becoming highly popular in recent times, especially with classes and work moving to an online setup, websites like Edstem, Piazza, Stack Overflow and Quora have a constant influx of a large volume of questions.
 Multiple questions with the same intent leads to redundancy, and waste of time, space and resources.

 # Problem Definition :